Cybersecurity Analytics

 Frequently Asked Questions

-How often should we conduct a vulnerability assessment?
+How often should we conduct a vulnerability analysis?

 At a minimum, once a year.
 But if you’re launching new systems or if you routinely handle sensitive data, it’s best to do this more frequently.
 Some compliance frameworks also require quarterly scans.

-A vulnerability assessment identifies known weaknesses across your systems, while a penetration test actively simulates an attack to see how far someone could get if they were to attack.
+A vulnerability assessment identifies known weaknesses across your systems, while a penetration testing service actively simulates an attack to see how far someone could get if they were to attack.

 To understand your environment, we’ll ask for your network diagrams and asset inventories.